superctr/MDSDRV/README.md

 - Macro tables
 	- Allows for channel parameters and registers to be modified automatically as a note is playing.
+- 3 channel PCM playback at ~13 kHz with volume control

 ## How to use